 It is the sanguine Burgess Meredith as a dapper little devil – yellow canary and black and white cat in tow, who desires to make Alison kill herself in order to break the passing of the torch and leave the entrance to Hell open for his demons to rise up.

-Universal paid $300,00 for the rights to Konvitz’s 1974 novel.
-While it was still in a manuscript – Don Siegel was initially tapped to direct the film.
-But Siegel wanted to film on location in European so he was removed from the picture and Winner was chosen as director, who shot on location in the moody setting of New York City in the 1970s.
-Which included the iconic ivy-covered five-story building 10 Montgomery Place in Brooklyn Heights that is still there.
+Universal paid $300,00 for the rights to Konvitz's 1974 novel.
+While it was still in a manuscript, Don Siegel was initially tapped to direct the film.
+But Siegel wanted to film on location in Europe, so he was removed from the picture.
+Winner was chosen as director, who shot on location in the moody setting of New York City in the 1970s.
+This included the iconic ivy-covered five-story building 10 Montgomery Place in Brooklyn Heights, which is still there.

-Though there is no dialogue for the eloquent Carradine, when he is on screen he is hypnotically prominent as the reclusive Father Halliran, the ancient, blind, “mummified” priest who is parked at the fifth-floor window of the brownstone staring out of his cold white eyes.
+Though the eloquent Carradine does not have dialogue, when he is on screen, he is hypnotically prominent as the reclusive Father Halliran, the ancient, blind, "mummified" priest who is parked at the fifth-floor window of the brownstone, staring out of his cold white eyes.

 From Dante Alighieri’s work Inferno, translated by Henry Francis Cary as "all hope abandon ye who enter here."